Main Content

 Evaluate Status of Back-to-Back Testing for Software Units

-When you design a software unit, you can create a model and run different types of simulations, such as normal mode, software-in-the-loop (SIL), and processor-in-the-loop (PIL) simulations.
-Industry-recognized software development standards, such as ISO 26262, recommend that you compare the results from normal mode simulations on your model with the results from simulations on your generated code.
+When you design a software unit, you can test the model against different types of simulations, like normal mode, software-in-the-loop (SIL), and processor-in-the-loop (PIL) simulations.
+Industry-recognized software development standards, such as ISO 26262, recommend that you compare the results from normal mode simulations with the results from simulations on your generated code.
 The process of running and comparing these simulation results is called back-to-back testing.
 Back-to-back testing can help you verify that your model and generated code are functionally equivalent.

-You can automatically compare model and code testing results back-to-back in the SIL Code Testing and PIL Code Testing dashboards.
-The back-to-back testing metrics return the status of back-to-back testing for each test by comparing, at each time step, the outputs of the normal mode model simulation and the outputs of the code executed in SIL or PIL mode.
+You can automatically compare the back-to-back testing results in the SIL Code Testing and PIL Code Testing dashboards.
+The back-to-back testing metrics return the status for each test by comparing, at each time step, the outputs of the normal mode model simulation and the outputs of the code executed in SIL or PIL mode.
 By using these metrics, you can make sure that you run the necessary tests to validate your requirements, identify issues, and assess translation validation between your model and generated code.

 View Status of Model Testing